Fearing misuse, Israel tightens supervision of cyber exports - NewsBreak

 It said countries that violate the terms of use could be subject to sanctions, “including limiting the cyber system and/or disconnecting it.”

 The announcement made no mention of NSO.
-But it came days after a person familiar with the matter said that 11 U.S. State Department employees were hacked with NSO spyware.
-The employees were all located in Uganda and included some foreign service officers, said the person, who was not authorized to speak publicly about an ongoing investigation.
+But it came just days after it was revealed that 11 U.S. State Department employees were hacked with NSO spyware.
+The employees were all located in Uganda and included some foreign service officers, said a person familiar with the matter, who was not authorized to speak publicly about an ongoing investigation.

 It was the first known instance of NSO Group’s trademark Pegasus spyware being used against U.S. government personnel.

-Last month, the U.S. Commerce Department blacklisted NSO group, barring the company from using U.S. technology.
+Last month, the U.S. Commerce Department blacklisted NSO, barring the company from using U.S. technology.
+The blacklisting has raised questions about NSO’s financial outlook and ability to survive, and the company has acknowledged that it is trying to reverse the decision.

 Comments / 2